 [Added Associations] x-scheme-handler/trash=pcmanfm.desktop; inode/directory=pcmanfm.desktop; [Default Applications] application/x-directory=pcmanfm.desktop x-scheme-handler/trash=pcmanfm.desktop inode/directory=pcmanfm.desktop

 <?xml version="1.0" encoding="UTF-8"?> <mime-info xmlns='http://www.freedesktop.org/standards/shared-mime-info'> <mime-type type="application/x-extension-ifc"> <sub-class-of type="text/plain"/> <comment>Industry Foundation Classes</comment> <glob pattern="*.ifc"/> </mime-type> </mime-info>

 This is a serie of 3 tutorials for architects who wish to use opensource 3D tools (mainly Blender and FreeCAD more effectively, or simply who are curious about programming, and would like a gentle introduction.
 This is the first tutorial, presenting python in a general way.
-The other parts (about Blender and FreeCAD) are yet to be written.
+Read also the second part: about Blender.
+The third part (about FreeCAD) is yet to be written.

 Why would I need to program?
 You might ask.
 There are a couple of reaons: